SocialBook User Guide

 Viewing help: help

-Shows a message explaining how to access the help page as well as all the available commands.
-If the [COMMAND] is specified, the help message for that command will be displayed.
+If [COMMAND] is specified, the help message for that command will be displayed.

 help message